michelcaradec/string-checker-js/README.md

 - [Font Awesome](https://fontawesome.com/icons/) icon is used for tokens activity bar.
 - [freeicons.io](https://www.freeicons.io/) icons are used for tokens view.
 - [franc](https://github.com/wooorm/franc) library is used for natural language detection.
+- [escape-string-regexp](https://github.com/sindresorhus/escape-string-regexp) library is used for regular expressions strings escape.
 - [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) Microsoft sample project is used for demonstration purpose.